roverxio/toadplatform/sync-pipelines/README.md

 4. The destination database is sqlite as of now.
 When we move to a different database, we will have to change a few things wrt the insert queries and the way we connect to the database.

 ## Formatting
 The code is formatted using [Black formatter](https://github.com/psf/black).
-To format the code, run `python black .` in the terminal before pushing any change.
+To format the code, run `black .` in the terminal before pushing any change.